15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Integrations with Asana, Trello, GitHub

-Best For: Agencies that lose hours to forgotten timers.
+Best for: Agencies that lose hours to forgotten timers.
+Pricing: Starter from $11/user/month.

-6. TimeCamp – Best for Detailed Reporting
+7. TimeCamp, Best for Detailed Reporting

 TimeCamp blends automatic and manual tracking with deep reporting and invoicing.
 For agencies that need to defend hours to clients, the dashboards are some of the most detailed here.
-Project budgets, billable rates and pivot-style reports give you the same insight a finance team would build in a spreadsheet.
+Project budgets, billable rates, and pivot-style reports give you the same insight a finance team would build in a spreadsheet.

 The interface is less polished than Toggl or Hubstaff, and the mobile app is good rather than great.
 For desk-based teams that lean on reporting, the substance outweighs the surface.

-Key Features:
+Key features

 - Automatic and manual time tracking